RonsenbergVI/seaborn-qqplot/README.md

 # seaborn-qqplot

-seaborn extension that adds qqplots
+seaborn extension that adds qqplots and ppplots.

+## Documentation

+The documentation can be found [here](http://sqp.readthedocs.io/en/latest/).